eigerco/move-mutation-tools/move-mutator/doc/design.md

 ### Presentation layer

-In this project, the presentation layer execution modules (displaying and fetching data from/to the user) are moved to the `aptos` and `move` command line interfaces.
+In this project, the presentation layer execution modules (displaying and fetching data from/to the user) is kept under the `move-mutator` binary.

-Mutator itself provides a CLI module, which is integrated into the existing Aptos repository - it handles options that the mutator tool can use.
+Mutator itself provides a CLI module, which can be easily integrated into the existing Aptos repository - it handles options that the mutator tool can use.

 There are two types of output that the Move mutator tool generates:
 - the actual mutants (source code files)